Monetra/mstdlib/cluster/README.md

 HMAC Auth: The HMAC-SHA256 result when using the received `Nonce` as the data and the System Configured `SharedSecret` as the key.

-#### AL - AverageLatencyMs - Int64
+#### LM - LatencyMs - Int16
-Average Latency in milliseconds as known by peer.
+Cluster Latency in milliseconds as known by peer.
 If a Leader or Follower in an existing cluster, this is the cluster-wide known value as determined by the current leader.
 Otherwise this is a best effort guess by the peer based on other connections.
 This is needed for a newly connected node to participate in